open-gitops/documents/GLOSSARY.md

     When a system's actual state has moved or is in the process of moving away from the [desired state](#desired-state), this is often referred to as drift.

+- ## Feedback

+    Open GitOps follows [control-theory](https://en.wikipedia.org/wiki/Control_theory) and operates in a closed-loop.
+In control theory, feedback represents how previous attempts to apply a desired state have affected the actual state.
+For example if the desired state requires more resources than exist in a system, the software agent may make attempts to add resources, to automatically rollback to a previous version, or to send alerts to human operators.

 - ## Reconciliation

     The process of ensuring the actual state of a system matches its [desired state](#desired-state).